 “Open your mouth for the mute, for the rights of all who are destitute.
 Open your mouth, judge righteously, defend the rights of the poor and needy.”

 Lemuel sees that his mum is far more precious than jewels.
-To his dad, but also to the kids, to the family as a whole.
+To his dad, but also to the kids – To the family as a whole.

 Lemuel sees that his mum is GOOD for his dad, all their days!

-Lemuel’s mum is diligent and hard-working, perceptive and savvy.
+Lemul’s mum is diligent and hard-working, perceptive and savvy.